datastructures-js/datastructures-js/README.md

 ```
 npm install -g jshint
 ```
-then run a specific test
+then build a specific file
 ```
-jshint test/someFile.js
+jshint someFile.js
 ```

 if you want to run individual tests, install mocha.